Visas and Immigration

 We are currently prioritising visas for people who are exempt from Australia’s current travel restrictions.
 Please note we will not be processing visas for anyone who does not meet the exemption until after the restrictions are lifted.

-Temporary closure of Australian Visa Application Centres in Vietnam
+Australian Visa Application Centres in Vietnam

 Visa related enquiries should be submitted by using the web-based Australian Immigration Enquiry form.